ktbs/ktbs/doc/source/tutorials/rest-turtle.rst

 Being redirected to the description of the new obsel, you will notice that this time the kTBS added a number of properties in addition to the ones you specified above.
-More precisely:
+More precisely,

-  * The ``begin`` and ``end`` of the obsel have been automatically set based on the moment you posted the obsel;
+the ``begin`` and ``end`` of the obsel have been automatically set based on the moment you posted the obsel;
 this is expressed in milliseconds since the origin of the trace.

-  * The ``subject`` of the obsel has been set based on the default subject of the trace.
-If we had not provided a default subject for the trace, then specifying the subject of each new obsel would be mandatory.

 It would have been possible to specify those properties explicitly, if we wanted to override the values automatically computed by the kTBS.